-Customer Alert: This site will be experiencing brief outages on Saturday, 03/15/2014, from 5am to noon CST as we update and implement improvements on our network systems.
-We sincerely apologize for any inconvenience and thank you for your patience
+Customer Alert: This site will be experiencing brief outages on Friday, 07/25/2014, from 7 pm to 12 am CST, as we update and implement improvements on our network systems.
+We sincerely apologize for any inconvenience and thank you for your patience.

 The Athlete's Clock

-Serious Strength Training-3rd Edition
+Serious Strength Training 3rd Edition eBook

 Endurance athletes often believe the more they train, the better the results.
 But according to the NSCA’s Ben Reuter, recovery time is just as important when developing an effective endurance training program.